Top 10 Signs You’re in a Poor-Fitting Suit

-This is a tough one and not easily solved with a quick trip to the tailor.
+This is a tough one because it's not easily solved with a quick trip to the tailor.
 The pockets on a trouser should lay flat and clean against the side of a man’s hip.
 If they pop, your pants don’t fit like they should!

 Popping pockets occur when the seat is too tight or the stride doesn’t offer enough thigh room.
 The tighter the fit, the bigger the pop.
-This is an important fit issue to watch for.
-And again, if you’re not having luck with ready-to-wear trousers you should consider custom.
+This is an important issue to watch for.

-4. The jacket collar is sporting a roll behind the neck!
+4. The jacket collar rolls behind the neck

 3. The pants have a '90s Chicago banker look